ecabigting/js-scripts/README.md

    b.
 The mark type(ei. passing, overall) id
    c.
 The mark category(quizes, midterm, homework, etc.)
  - I manually obtain this by opening the source code of the page and check the id given to the textbox.
 The textboxes has this id format for what I understand `<mark type>?<subject id>?<mark category>`

+2. Setting checkboxes to checked.
+ - This is a short javascript that sets checkboxes to checked as long as the textbox assigned to it is empty.